 [NOTE: This post continues a series exploring the topic of entrepreneurship.
 While my focus has and will continue to be on Facebook ads, I have plenty to share about what I’ve learned while building my business.]

 I’m often asked about how I promote my products.
-Since my new 4-week training program about the Facebook pixel just started this week, I thought I’d share how I used email to increase sign-ups.
+Since my new 4-week training program about the The Facebook pixel helps advertisers track events that occur on their website and reach people who performed those events with ads.
+More just started this week, I thought I’d share how I used email to increase sign-ups.

 There will be disagreement with my approach.
 Some will think that it’s too soft, or that I left money on the table.
 Understand that this core disagreement is based on a fundamental difference of opinion.

 As part of my core values, I focus on value first, sales later.
 I don’t enjoy selling — or at least, I detest pushy selling.
 I care more about building a long-term relationship with people who will buy later to squeezing every last dollar out of my This is the group of people who can potentially see your ads.
 You help influence this by adjusting age, gender, location, detailed targeting (interests and behaviors), custom audiences, and more.
 More for a current promotion (potentially at the expense of sales later).

 Side note: My Every organization should have their own Business Manager to organize their assets (pages, ad accounts, pixels, and more), and then provide appropriate access to those assets to partners.
 More, John Robinson, pushed me to market this more.
 I refused.
 It’s not my style.
 Know when to say no to your trusted advisors.

 So, yes, I want to sell this training program.
 But you, as a hypothetical potentical customer, may not be ready to buy right now.
 You might not be a good fit for it.
 And I do not want to push away these groups of people.